 Before joining Temple Shalom, Andrew was previously the Executive Director of The Woodstock Jewish Congregation in Upstate New York.
-He holds a Bachelor’s Degree in Jewish Education from Hebrew College, a Graduate Certificate in Israel Education from George Washington University, and will soon be completing a Master of Science degree in Nonprofit Management with a focus on Jewish Education Administration from Gratz College.
-He is an alumnus of numerous Hazon/Pearlstone Jewish environmental programs and fellowships, as well as AmeriCorps, and spent many wonderful summers as a camper at Camp Airy.
-Andrew, a native of Baltimore, and his wife Sally, a native Washingtonian, are proud parents of a wonderful young daughter named Bina, and they are proud to be a part of the Temple Shalom community
+He holds a Bachelor’s Degree in Jewish Education from Hebrew College, a MS in Nonprofit Management with a focus on Jewish Education Administration from Gratz College, and a Graduate Certificate in Israel Education from George Washington University.
+He is an alumnus of numerous Hazon/Pearlstone Jewish environmental programs and fellowships, participated in two terms of AmeriCorps, and spent many wonderful summers as a camper at Camp Airy.
+Andrew, a native of Baltimore, and his wife Sally, a native Washingtonian, are proud parents of a wonderful young daughter named Bina.
+They are all very proud to be part of the Temple Shalom community.

 Katherine has worked for Temple Shalom since 2013.
 She has 29 years of administrative experience and has a BA from Guilford College in Greensboro, NC.
 She is a highly organized individual who has a talent for making “sense out of chaos” and enjoys projects that require detailed thinking and a strong sense of purpose.
 When she is not working Katherine is very involved with her church and singing in local choral groups.